Frank Booth (Blue Velvet): Cultural impact

 Frank's lines and extensive use of the word "fuck" are frequently referenced in pop culture.

 Pop Will Eat Itself's 'Pretty Pretty' contains several noticeable pieces of dialogue from Frank's psychotic ramblings.
 The line, "Don't you fucking look at me!" was voted by Première as one of the "100 Greatest Quotes in Cinema", and was sampled by electronic act Faultline for use in the title track of the album Closer, Colder.

 Industrial group Pigface sampled one of Booth's lines for use in the remix song "Sick Asp Fuck".

 Samples of Frank speaking are strewn throughout Mr. Bungle's self-titled album.
 The track "Squeeze me Macaroni" samples Frank's lines "Man, where's the fucking beer, man?" and "One thing I can't fucking stand is warm beer, makes me fucking puke!"

 The band Ministry samples Booth's line "Let's hit the fucking road!" in the song "Jesus Built My Hotrod".

 Several samples of Frank Booth are used in the Acid Bath song "Cassie Eats Cockroaches" from their debut album When the Kite String Pops.

+Terrorvision released a song titled “Like Frank” on their mini-album ‘The First And The Last…’ (featuring their first 4, and last 4 songs - released at the time of their initial breakup) referencing the character explicitly.

 The cover of the Pitchshifter album Industrial is an image of Frank after he was fatally shot.

 When hosting Saturday Night Live, Dennis Hopper appeared in a skit as Frank Booth, hosting a game show titled "What's That Smell?", which he opened with Frank's line "Hello, neighbor."

 In a 2011 interview with Rolling Stone, David Lynch was asked "Who is a more dangerous gentleman, Frank Booth or Marcellus Santos?"
 Lynch replied "That's a good question.
 I'd rather hang with Frank Booth.
 I'd rather chill with him, and wait for a booty call, than with Marcellus."